Electr0Gunner/FNF-H-Engine/README.md

-# Friday Night Funkin Source Engine
+# Friday Night Funkin H-Engine

-This is the repository for Friday Night Funkin Source Engine, a engine based on the original FNF source code meant to add features to make modding easier
+This is the repository for Friday Night Funkin H-Engine, a engine based on the original FNF source code meant to add features to make modding easier

 This engine is still in development and more features will be added with time.